Racial justice is a Jewish value, and Black lives matter. Period.

 Racism permeates the society we live in, and thus racial justice is a concern in every one of our campaigns.
 In particular, the pursuit of racial justice undergirds our campaigns to end mass incarceration and solitary confinement, which disproportionately target Black Americans and other people of color.

-Since its opening in spring 2018, T’ruah has brought two delegations of rabbis, cantors, and other Jewish communal leaders to the Equal Justice Initiative’s Legacy Museum and the National Memorial for Peace and Justice in Montgomery, Alabama.
-Through our work, Jewish clergy have learned about how the legacy of slavery and racialized violence continues to reverberate through every part of our society, and have gone home dedicated to taking action against racism.
+We have brought two delegations of rabbis, cantors, and other Jewish communal leaders to the Equal Justice Initiative’s Legacy Museum and the National Memorial for Peace and Justice in Montgomery, Alabama.
+Through sophisticated training and experiential learning with T’ruah, Jewish clergy have learned about how the legacy of slavery and racialized violence continues to reverberate through every part of our society, and have gone home dedicated to taking action against racism.

-In 2021, we launched Synagogue Teams for Equity and Partnerships (STEP), which brings together New York-area synagogues who want to build new relationships or deepen existing ones with non-Jewish communities of color.
+In 2021, we launched Synagogue Teams for Equity and Partnerships (STEP), an annual program that brings together New York-area synagogues with non-Jewish communities of color to build new relationships or deepen existing ones.

-We will continue to strive for collective liberation from the system of white supremacy, because none of us are free until all of us are free.
+We will continue to strive for collective liberation from racism and white supremacy, because none of us are free until all of us are free.

 New York Jewish Clergy send a letter to Eric Adams denouncing his new rule focused on mental health and call for more robust social supports…